survivejs/react-book/README.md

-# Build with Webpack -- Guide to Module Bundling
+# Build with Webpack -- Guide to Bundling

 This is the private repo for possible commercial version of the book.
 I've split it up in a couple of parts: